-Here is an article written by a friend of mine who understands common overuse injuries with athletes as well as special operations training programs with regard to knee tendonitis that can shatter a military person's Special Ops dreams.
-Learn how to strengthen the legs / hips to help prevent nagging injuries such as Illiotibial Band (ITB) and add some lateral leg movements to your training.
+Here is an article written by a friend of mine who understands common overuse injuries with athletes, as well as Special Operations training programs with regard to knee tendinitis that can shatter a military person's Special Ops dreams.
+Learn how to strengthen the legs and hips to help prevent nagging injuries, such as the iliotibial band, and add some lateral leg movements to your training.

-The most common complaint of pain for a BUD/s candidate it pain stemming from the Iliotibial Band (ITB, or I Tried BUDs).
+The most common complaint of pain for a BUD/S candidate is pain stemming from the iliotibial band (ITB, or I Tried BUD/S).
 The ITB starts at the crest of the pelvis above the hip joint and runs to the outside of the knee.
-Attached to the ITB are the Gluteus Medius, Quadriceps and Hamstring muscles.
-Common issues with the ITB lead to lateral knee, hip and low bak pain.
-A common issue with tight quads is pain under the knee cap and tight hams often lead to low back pain.
+Attached to the ITB are the gluteus medius, quadriceps and hamstring muscles.
+Common issues with the ITB lead to lateral knee, hip and lower back pain.
+A common issue with tight quads is pain under the kneecap and tight hamstrings, often leading to lower back pain.

-The main cause of knee, hip and low back pain is well developed and tight quadriceps, hamstrings and glutes.
-These muscle groups become tight due to increased development from high frequency of running, running on unstable surfaces like sand and weight lifting.
-These movements allow the hip to move forward and back but not side to side.
-The lack of side to side hip movement leads to muscle imbalance in the ITB and Glute Medius.
-The Quads and Hams are strong but the ITB and Glute Medius is weak.
+The main cause of knee, hip and lower back pain are well-developed and tight quadriceps, hamstrings and glutes.
+These muscle groups become tight due to increased development from a high frequency of running, running on unstable surfaces like sand and weightlifting.

-The Glute Medius is the stabilizer of the pelvis.
-Weakness is acerbated by running on soft sand.
-This may not only lead to ITB syndrome but also low back pain within the Sacro-iliac joints (SI joints).
+The gluteus medius is the stabilizer of the pelvis.
+Weakness is exacerbated by running on soft sand.
+This may lead not only to ITB syndrome but also lower back pain within the sacroiliac joints (SI joints).

 Stretching these muscles as well as strengthening as part of a well-rounded leg and glute program will go far in prevention and treatment of ITB, knee and SI joint pain.

-Perform Monster Walks with exercise bands wrapped around the lower legs.
-Monster Walks with a weight held overhead and a squat while pushing the knees out against the band each rep 3 x 30 reps.
+Perform monster walks with exercise bands wrapped around the lower legs.
+Do monster walks with a weight held overhead and a squat while pushing the knees out against the band each rep. Perform three sets of 30 reps each.

 Standing abduction against a resistance.
-Wrap a cable from a machine around the ankle and under a controlled movement perform 3x20 abduction exercises.
+Wrap a cable from a machine around the ankle and, under a controlled movement, perform three sets each of 20 abduction exercises.

-Lying on your side wrap the exercise band around your ankles and perform lateral hip raises.
+Lying on your side, wrap the exercise band around your ankles and perform lateral hip raises.
 Keep the knee and foot facing forward during the entire movement.
-And finally performing abduction exercises against a resistance of an exercise machine.
-Please see the attached link for demonstration.
-Monster Walk link http://www.youtube.com/watch?v=rtpJ-A7A-V4
+And finally perform abduction exercises against the resistance of an exercise machine.
+Please see the attached link for a demonstration: http://www.youtube.com/watch?v=rtpJ-A7A-V4

-Finally, the last issue a BUD/s candidate is likely to experience is SI joint pain.
-The SI joints are the joints which attach the pelvis to the spine on each side of the lower back.
-The Glute Medius muscles attach from here and insert into the ITB.
+Finally, the last issue a BUD/S candidate is likely to experience is SI joint pain.
+The SI joints are the joints that attach the pelvis to the spine on each side of the lower back.
+The gluteus medius muscles attach from here and insert into the ITB.
 These muscles stabilize lateral movement of the pelvis.
-Instability here can not only lead to ITB but also SI joint pain.
-Many people whom get ITB will also experience lateral knee pain and SI joint pain.
+Instability here can lead not only to ITB syndrome but also SI joint pain.
+Many people who get ITB also will experience lateral knee pain and SI joint pain.

-About the AuthorDr.
-Stephen Erle is the Strength and Conditioning Coach and team physician for a Virginia University.
-In addition Dr. Erle instructs tactical athletics, sports medicine, nutrition and tactical combat casualty care medicine (TCCC).
+Stephen Erle is the strength and conditioning coach and team physician for a Virginia university.
+Erle instructs tactical athletics and specializes in sports medicine, nutrition and tactical combat casualty care medicine.